senzid/de-sardi-lib/README.md

 ### `npm publish`

-Publish built app to npm.
+If you have acces, this command publish built app to npm.
 It's mandatory upgrade the version in package.json.